gbmhunter/blog/README.md

 ## Overview

-This repo contains the code which is used to build my blog at <blog.mbedded.ninja>.
+This repo contains the source code which is used to build the blog at https://blog.mbedded.ninja.

 The static site generator Hugo is used to build the website from the files in this repo.
 Netlify is used to deploy and host the website.